- November 16th, 2020 (clarification/reiteration of information review practices)

 You may also choose to provide more detailed profile information about yourself.
 Some information may be considered "sensitive" in certain jurisdictions, such as your ethnicity, sexual orientation and religion.
 If you choose to provide sensitive information, you consent to our processing of that information.
 Your profile will be visible to the public.

 We may also collect private information such as your email address and your cell phone number.
-Your private information will remain hidden from the public unless you choose to make it public, but may be reviewed by staff and trusted moderators.
+Your private information will remain hidden from the public unless you choose to make it public (but may be reviewed by staff and moderators as stated above).

 We collect the content you create, upload, send to or receive from others when using our services.
 This can for example be messages you write and receive, and photos and other media that you upload.

 Communications with oyoy.com

 If you communicate with us directly, we will collect the information you provide to us in this communication.